sultanowskii/spotify-jbl-remote/README.md

 Developed and tested with JBL GO nearby.
 Can't gurantee all JBL speakers support.

+Sooner or later will be able to test it on JBL Clip 2.

 ## What the hell is this?

-This is a userspace "driver" for JBL GO to properly interact with Spotify Desktop on linux.
+This is a userspace "driver" for JBL to properly interact with Spotify Desktop on linux.

 ## Requirements